pranavkumar47/TechStack/Jenkins/README.md

 # Install Jenkins
-## check SELINUX is disabled or not
+## Check SELINUX is disabled or not
     Step 1 nano /etc/sysconfig/selinux
     Make sure the file has this configurations SELINUX=disabled